 19 February 2018

-Management of controlled medicines/substances in healthcare establishments to minimise errors and abuse cause by improper control
+Management of controlled scheduled medicines/substances in healthcare establishments to minimize errors and abuse caused by improper control

 The shortage of qualified professional nurses in wards has the implication that ‘other categories’ of nurses are expected to participate in the co-checking of these medicines or substances.
 This has at times led to a departure from the policies and procedures governing the control of medicines and as such, lower categories of nurses and unauthorised personnel are sometimes left to check and administer these drugs on their own, without supervision.

 This Impairment Committee Report serves to reaffirm that nursing management has a duty to ensure that

 controlled scheduled medicines are properly managed, from the time these are ordered until they are administered to patients as prescribed by a medical practitioner, following proper policies and procedures.

 The Impairment Committee of the South African Nursing Council (SANC) has noted with concern a degree of negligence in the manner in which

 controlled scheduled medicines are managed in some healthcare establishments (both public and private).